Frozen Gaussian approximation for the fractional Schr\"odinger equation: Numerical tests

-where $A(t,q,p)$ and $a(t,q,p)$ satisfy the same differential equation with respect to $t$.
-Therefore, the FGA algorithm first decomposes the initial wave into multiple Gaussian functions in the phase space.
+The FGA algorithm first decomposes the initial wave into Gaussian functions in the phase space.
 Subsequently, it propagates the center of each function along the characteristic lines.
 Finally, the solution is reconstructed through integration over the phase space.
-This procedure involves utilizing discrete meshes for $x$, $q$, $p$, and $y$ with step size $\Delta x$, $\Delta q$, $\Delta p$, and $\Delta y$ under appropriate strategies.
+This procedure involves using discrete meshes for $x$, $q$, $p$, and $y$ with step size $\Delta x$, $\Delta q$, $\Delta p$, and $\Delta y$ under appropriate strategies.

 Lastly, to evolve the ODEs of FGA when the trajectory encounters the singularity at $|P|=0$, we introduce a parameter $\delta$ in the modified FGA formulation.
 Numerically, we need to determine the appropriate value for $\delta$.
 According to our theoretical convergence proof, it should take the form $\delta=\varepsilon^k$, where $k>0$ influences the convergence behavior.
-For spatial dimension $d=1, 2, 3$, our convergence proof gives $k = \frac{6}{12-d}$.
-However, we note that this choice may not be the optimal one.
+Our convergence proof gives $k = \frac{7}{12}$.
+However, this choice may not be optimal.
 In the experiments presented below, we verify the accuracy and convergence rate of FGA with different $\delta$ values.
-Notably, the $\delta=\veps$, \ie, $k=1$ gives a desired numerical accuracy and we consistently use $k=1$ as the default value unless otherwise specified.
+Notably, the $\delta=\veps$ (\ie, $k=1$) provides the desired numerical accuracy.